 Green tea doesn’t have any negative effects on babies when consumed in a limited quantity.
 In fact, green tea contains essential nutrients such as Vitamin B, folate acid, manganese, magnesium and other antioxidants which help in nourishing the baby and the mother alike.
 That said, the caffeine content in green tea can adversely affect some infants.

 You can safely consume plain green tea that has a low amount of caffeine.
 Avoid teas that contain herbs.

 How Much Green Tea Can You Drink While Breastfeeding?

 Green tea is rich in nutrients that energise and refresh the body.
 However, since it also contains caffeine, green tea shouldn’t be consumed in excess.

 Two cups per day of green tea, with each cup being around 230ml is considered safe for lactating women.
 The upper limit for daily caffeine consumption is 300mg and a cup of green tea has close to 29mg of the same.
-A higher quantity of green tea can be consumed in cases where there is no other source of caffeine intake during the day.

 - Keep a tab on your daily caffeine consumption.
 Coffee, fizzy drinks and chocolate contain caffeine, too.